1. The Parents

 8. The Needs

-In Colombia, there are children of all ages in need of families, as well as sibling groups and children living with identified needs ranging from minor/correctable to lifelong needs.
+In Colombia, there are children of all ages in need of families, including sibling groups and children living with identified needs ranging from minor/correctable to lifelong needs.

-Some of the more commonly seen needs include general or unknown developmental delays, neurological disorders, behavioral disorders and physical disabilities.
+The more commonly seen needs include general or unknown developmental delays, neurological disorders, behavioral disorders, and physical disabilities.
 Your agency will have lists of specific needs and issues related to those diagnoses to review.

 9. The Post-Adoption Reports

 These reports must include your child’s developmental progress and pictures.
-Post-adoption reports are a serious commitment, as compliance is also required by The Hague Convention.
+Post-adoption reports are a serious commitment, as The Hague Convention also requires compliance.